trueheart78/trueheart78.com/games.md

 1. Final Fantasy X/X-2 HD Remastered (PS4)
   - X-2 has gotten a lil boring, but still fun.
   - Strategy guide arrived.
 I'd like to see this through.
+1. Persona 4 Arena (PS3)
+  - Story isn't as captivating as it was in P4G.

 <a name='unplayed'></a>